You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Personality maxing isn’t about becoming someone else.

-It’s about building the mental muscle to step outside your own perspective: the equivalent of going to the gym, but for your mind.
+It’s about recognizing that everyone has an internal world as complex as yours, then building the mental muscle to step outside your own perspective.
+It’s the gym for your mind.

 The person with the “maxed” personality:

-- Keeps doing the perspective-taking reps
+- Keeps doing the perspective reps when nothing obvious is changing

 That’s it.
 That’s the max.